-Motion: Moved by Mrs. Lamb and seconded by Mrs. Tolas to bring the proposed
+Motion: Moved by Mrs. Lamb and seconded by Mrs. Tolas to bring the proposed changes to the June meeting for Public Hearing and Adoption Consideration.
+Motion carried.

-Tab 30-Proposed Repeal of Chapter 180-34 WAC Real Property Sales Contracts repeal to the June meeting for Public Hearing and Adoption
+Tab 30-Proposed Repeal of Chapter 180-34 WAC Real Property Sales Contracts